Germany introduces tougher restrictions in pandemic battle | Health

 Germany introduces tougher restrictions in pandemic battle

-Germany is extending its nationwide lockdown until the end of the month and introducing tougher new restrictions in an effort to curb surging coronavirus infections, Chancellor Angela Merkel said on Tuesday.
-"We need to restrict contact more strictly...
-We ask all citizens to restrict contact to the absolute minimum," Merkel told reporters after a meeting with the leaders of Germany's 16 federal states.
+Germany is extending its nationwide lockdown until the end of the month and introducing tougher restrictions in an effort to curb a surge in coronavirus infections, Chancellor Angela Merkel said on Tuesday.
+"We need to reduce contacts further because we have seen that we have not been able to lower the incidence (of coronavirus) in the last (few) weeks as far as we would have wished for," Merkel told journalists after a meeting with the leaders of Germany's 16 federal states.

-The new rules restrict for the first time non-essential travel for residents of hard-hit areas all over Germany.
-They limit movement to a 15-kilometre (nine-mile) radius in towns and districts where the number of new coronavirus cases is above 200 per 100,000 residents over seven days.
+The new rules will restrict for the first time non-essential travel for residents of hard-hit areas all over Germany.
+They limit movement to a 15-kilometre (nine-mile) radius in towns and districts where the number of new coronavirus cases is above 200 per 100,000 residents over a seven-day period.

-Members of any one household will be allowed to meet only one other person in public.
-That compares with a current rule under which public gatherings are limited to five people from two households.
-Like many other European countries, Germany is struggling to contain a second wave of the virus.
-Britain began its third COVID-19 lockdown on Tuesday with citizens under orders to stay at home.

-Concern is growing that hospitals in Germany will struggle to cope, and Merkel said a new mutation of the coronavirus first detected in Britain increased the need to be more cautious.
-SHOPS, SCHOOLS TO STAY SHUT

 - READ MORE ON: